OPEN · technical deep-dive

 What it can’t do yet (honest)

 • Behavioral validation is the next frontier, not compilation.
-All 46 compile; bit-exact is verified on a representative 4 (not yet all 46).
-Byte-level semantics (%BIN over EBCDIC, packed-decimal precision) and OS-service execution (SBMJOB, RCVMSG compile but aren’t fully executable; data areas & object locks run via runtime shims) are the honest remaining gaps.
+All 46 compile; bit-exact is verified on 6 representative programs (incl.
+EBCDIC collation and big-endian %BIN).
+OS-service execution (SBMJOB, RCVMSG compile but aren’t fully executable; data areas & object locks run via runtime shims) is the honest remaining gap.

 • ~18% of real RPG doesn’t compile — missing BIF coverage and cursor host-variable typing (SQLRPGLE).

-• Full-corpus behavioral validation: bit-exact validation on a live IBM i is now done for a representative set (3/3, see above) — extending it across the full 1,700+ program corpus is the ongoing work.
+• Full-corpus behavioral validation: bit-exact validation on a live IBM i is now done for a representative set (6/6, see above) — extending it across the full corpus is the ongoing work.

 The pipeline